beshenkaD/XenBloxMiner/README.md

 # XenBlox
-> Efficient multi-arch (yet) CPU miner for Xen Blocks
+> Efficient multi-arch CPU and GPU miner for Xen Blocks

 ## About
 Go to [Release](https://github.com/beshenkaD/XenBloxMiner/releases) page to download XenBlox.